SAVE 15% OFF 15% OFF Use Code EPX15 *

 Store at controlled room temperature 25°C (77°F) with excursions between 15°-30°C (59°-86°F) permitted.
 Keep away from children and pets.
 Keep the container tightly closed in order to protect from moisture.

-Methimazole has anti-vitamin K activity and may induce bleeding diathesis without evidence of thrombocytopenia.
-See ADVERSE REACTIONS.
+Methimazole has anti-vitamin K activity and may induce bleeding disorders without evidence of thrombocytopenia.

-If your pet is unusually tired, has a fever (temperature over 103), or shows signs of bruising or bleeding, contact your veterinarian immediately.
+If your pet becomes unusually tired, develops a fever, or shows bruising or bleeding, contact your veterinarian immediately.

 Not for use in cats who are hypersensitive (allergic) to it.
 Use with extreme caution in cats with anemia, clotting disorders, bleeding, low white cell and platelet counts, or diseases of the immune system, liver, or kidney.